 We found 20 internists who accept Medicare near Saint George, UT.

 Dr. Karim Anwar's specialties are general internal medicine, adult hematology, and adult oncology.
-He takes Medicare insurance.
-Dr. Anwar studied medicine at King Edward Medical University.
+Dr. Anwar accepts Medicare insurance.
+He attended medical school at King Edward Medical University.

 Conditions / Treatments